carynJohansen/CarynJohansen.github.io/_pages/about.md

 **Personal Projects**

+[Cabinet of Curiosities](https://cabinetofcuriosity.github.io/cabinetofcuriosity_site/) is a data science project started by [Ciera Martinez](https://bids.berkeley.edu/people/ciera-martinez) and I with the goal of recognizing orphaned or overlooked publicly available datasets that deal with biodiversity data, and explain how to access these datasets.
+We also emphasize data cleaning, data organization, and highlight different R packages for analysis.

 [Data sketches](https://github.com/carynJohansen/data_sketches) - quick one hour sessions where I analyze and visualize public data with the purpose to learn something new.

 Personal Quantification project is in the works.
 This entails scraping my computer daily to gather data on how I spend my time, on and off the internet, and integrating my biometric data.